Save time & costly mistakes. Our experts will recommend the best software for your needs. Call for a free consultation: (888) 234-5128

 If your company is tracking employee information and processing payments manually, payroll solutions could save you time, money and a lot of headaches by mitigating compliance risks.

+Save time.
 The biggest and most obvious benefit of a payroll management system is that it saves time, which, in turn, saves money.
 These solutions are designed to be highly intuitive, so the learning curve to set up and operate basic paycheck software is very low.

 These time savings add up.
 For instance, when the manufacturing firm Renaissance Veneer Specialty Products, Inc. implemented ADP's solution after having run payroll manually for years, the company’s HR manager said, “What used to take two days now takes...about half a morning.”

 Increase accuracy and decrease risk.
 Additionally, these systems help companies ensure they remit the correct amount of paycheck-related taxes and file applicable reports on time.
 When running payroll manually, even an honest mistake, such as a multiplication or rounding error, can have significant effects.
 In fact, in a 2012 study, ADP found that one-third of mid-sized companies incur penalties for noncompliance.
 These solutions will complete tax filings and reports for you, and remind you when they’re due.

 And simply keeping up with the changes to the tax code is a daunting task.
 These systems track these changes so you don’t have to.

 Generate reports.
 Finally, paycheck processing solutions allow you to track information over time and quickly produce useful reports for internal decision makers, accountants and auditors.
 Examples include summaries of quarterly costs, annual tax remittances and historical employee participation in 401k programs.